tvc15brian/PlanetOfTheAIPs/README.md

 # ༼ つ ◕_◕ ༽つ's digital production microservices (OS X)

-A collection of Automator workflows that speed up your digital produciton and digital presevation processes.
+A collection of automator workflows to be installed as OS X Services that speed up your digital produciton/presevation processes by adding right-click menu tasks.

 ## Installation